 There are lots of reasons why a student might refuse school

-These will be different for each child or young person.
-School refusal can happen at any age but is more likely to occur during transitional life changes (for example, starting primary or secondary school) or major family events (such as separation or family bereavement).
-Usually there’s no single event or reason, but rather various factors that contribute to a child or young person’s non-attendance.
+The reasons will be different for each child or young person.
+School refusal can happen at any age but is more likely to occur during times of transition (for example, starting primary or secondary school) or major family events (such as separation or family bereavement).
+Usually, there’s no single event or reason, but rather various factors that contribute to a child or young person’s non-attendance.

 Contributing factors might include: